JuliaCloud/AWSCore.jl/src/AWSSDK.AppStream.md

 # Amazon AppStream 2.0

-API documentation for Amazon AppStream 2.0.
+You can use Amazon AppStream 2.0 to stream desktop applications to any device running a web browser, without rewriting them.

 This document is generated from [apis/appstream-2016-12-01.normal.json](https://github.com/aws/aws-sdk-js/blob/master/apis/appstream-2016-12-01.normal.json).